Attention Surgery: An Efficient Recipe to Linearize Your Video Diffusion Transformer: Related Work

 \section{Related Work}

 \textbf{Efficient Attention.} Numerous approaches have been proposed to reduce the quadratic complexity of self-attention, for perception~\eg EfficientViT \citep{cai2022efficientvit}, PADRe \citep{letourneaupadre}, Performer \citep{choromanski2020performer}, and Linformer \citep{wang2020linformer}, for image generation~\eg SANA \citep{li2023sana}, LinGen \cite{wang2025lingen}, Grafting \citep{Grafting}, and for language modeling~\citep{mercat2024linearizing, wang2024mamba, yang2024parallelizing, chen2024hedgehog, zhang2024lolcats}.
-Although these methods demonstrate the feasibility of sub-quadratic or more efficient attention, they typically require extensive training or training from scratch (e.g., SANA \citep{li2023sana}).
+Although these methods demonstrate the feasibility of sub-quadratic or more efficient attention, they typically require extensive training or training from scratch (e.g., SANA~\citep{li2023sana} and SANA-Video~\citep{chen2025sana}).
 In contrast, our work aims for lightweight distillation and fine-tuning of pre-trained softmax-attention-based models into an efficient hybrid attention design specifically tailored for video diffusion under modest compute budgets.
-Moreover, we target video generation task with unique challenges in modeling spatiotemporal token dependencies.
+This direction remains valuable as the current and likely upcoming most competitive video diffusion models remain reliant on softmax attention.

 Linear recurrent models, such as SSM and RWKV, have recently emerged as efficient alternatives to self-attention, enabling the modeling of longer token sequences for high-resolution image generation~\citep{fei2024dimba, wang2024mamba, fei2024diffusion, zhu2025dig, yao2025diffusion}.
 However, due to the architectural differences between transformer blocks and SSM-based blocks (e.g., Mamba), distilling pre-trained DiT weights into these architectures typically requires extensive training.
 In contrast, our approach preserves the same underlying block structure, enabling effective distillation under a low-training regime.
 Furthermore, as highlighted in the seminal work on linear attention~\citep{katharopoulos2020linear}, there exists a strong connection between RNNs and causal linear attention, which allows a linearized causal attention mechanism to be deployed as an RNN during inference, a property that is particularly desirable for long video generation.